gethomepage/homepage/docs/widgets/services/pfsense.md

 widget:
   type: pfsense
   url: http://pfsense.host.or.ip:port
-  username: user # optional- use if avoiding api keys (headers)
+  username: user # optional- for use instead of headers/Authorization (API keys)
-  password: pass # optional- use if avoiding api keys (headers)
+  password: pass # optional- for use instead of headers/Authorization (API keys)
-  headers: # for use with API keys instead of username/password
+  headers: # optional- for use with API keys instead of username/password
     Authorization: client_id client_token
   wan: igb0
 ```